diglos/userpatches/README.md

 1. Friendly Elec NanoPC-T4 ARM SoC [1]
 2. Micro SD Card and SD Adaptor (for flashing the MicroSD)
-3. NVMe M.2 SSD (minimum 256GB). **Keep in mind that without a NVMe M.2 SSD drive there’s absolutely no chance to sync the blockchain.**
+3. NVMe M.2 SSD (minimum 256GB). **Keep in mind that without a NVMe M.2 SSD drive there’s absolutely no chance of syncing the blockchain**
 4. An ethernet cable
 5. EthArmbian image, download link below (see build instructions if you don't own a NanoPC-T4)
 6. (Optional) 30303 Port forwarding.
 This is a recommended setting (see below)